 Things to do in Jackson Mississippi

-Mississippi's capital isn't known as a glamourous or trendy city, but visitors will find plenty to see and do in Jackson, making it a memorable visit.
-For those in search of deep history and a look back in time, Jackson will certainly not disappoint.
+Mississippi's capital isn't known as a glamourous or trendy city, but visitors will find plenty to see and do.
+For those in search of rich history and lots of culture, Jackson certainly won't disappoint.

-The fascinating history is evident in attractions such as the Old Capitol Museum, an eye-catching and hands-on history made available through fun and interactive exhibits; the Farish Street Historic District, a historic neighbourhood in Jackson; the War Memorial Museum, offering history and architecture to marvel at, and the Eudora Welty House, the home of the notable author for nearly eighty years.
-The Smith Robertson Museum and Cultural Centre is also a must-see, tracing African-American cultural history.
-So if it's history that tourists are after, Jackson is certainly the place to be.
+The fascinating history is evident in attractions such as the Old Capitol Museum, where the past is covered through fun, eye-catching, interactive exhibits; the Farish Street Historic District, a historic neighbourhood in Jackson; the War Memorial Museum, which offers history and architecture to marvel at, and the Eudora Welty House, the home of the notable author for nearly eighty years.
+The Smith Robertson Museum and Cultural Centre is also a must-see as it traces African-American cultural history.

-The Jackson Zoo is also great for families with children, as is the Russell C Davis Planetarium, putting on regular Sky Shows on astronomy, astronauts, and space exploration.
+The Jackson Zoo is a great attraction for families with children, as is the Russell C Davis Planetarium, which puts on regular Sky Shows on astronomy, astronauts and space exploration.
 Downtown Jackson is also a great spot to explore and while fairly compact, visitors will find there are lots of attractions made accessible on a self-guided walking tour of the city.
 For those who enjoy a slow pace and a delightful Southern lifestyle, Jackson makes for a wonderful and historical destination.

 Old Capitol Museum photo